 The room also features a variety of china, chandelier pieces, menus, photographs, keys, and other memorabilia spanning over 100 years.

 Garden Court & GC Lounge: Includes breakfast and relaxing with wine in the evenings.
-The side bar was now closed in the evenings, but we were able to get wine elsewhere and bring it in to enjoy.
+The side bar was now closed in the evenings, but we were able to get wine at Flatiron Wines and bring it in to enjoy.
 On our last night there, a high school prom was being held in the Ralston Room and the Garden Court was closed off to prevent students from entering.
 All of the guests thought it was closed to all, but we were told guests could still utilize it.
 We had the entire room to ourselves, which made for getting some great photographs that evening.

 Several images during this trip feature original Palace Hotel items from my collection that I brought to photograph at the hotel.
 These include a 1927 gold service dinner plate, a 1930s Palace Hotel brochure, John Williams' 1919 key and fob, a 1930s room key and fob for Room 4045, and a pin tray commemorating the 1909 reopening which I donated to Mr. Clark for the hotel collection since I had 3 of them.